-ORBIMED ADVISORS LLC Reduces S - GuruFocus.com
+OrbiMed Advisors LLC Reduces S - GuruFocus.com

-On July 25, 2023, ORBIMED ADVISORS LLC (Trades, Portfolio), a renowned investment firm, reduced its stake in Galecto Inc, a clinical-stage biotechnology company based in Denmark.
-This article provides an in-depth analysis of the transaction, the profiles of both ORBIMED ADVISORS LLC (Trades, Portfolio) and Galecto Inc, and the potential implications of this move on their respective portfolios.
+OrbiMed Advisors LLC, a renowned investment firm, recently made a significant transaction in the stock market.
+The firm reduced its stake in Galecto Inc, a clinical-stage biotechnology company based in Denmark.
+This article will delve into the details of this transaction, provide an overview of both OrbiMed Advisors LLC and Galecto Inc, and analyze the potential implications of this move.

 Details of the Transaction

-ORBIMED ADVISORS LLC (Trades, Portfolio) is an investment firm founded in 1989.
+OrbiMed Advisors LLC is an investment firm founded in 1989.
 The firm invests across the spectrum of healthcare companies, from venture capital start-ups to large multinational companies.
-With approximately $15 billion in total assets under management spread across five accounts, ORBIMED ADVISORS LLC (Trades, Portfolio) has grown significantly from its humble beginnings.
-The firm's top holdings include Sinovac Biotech Ltd, Bristol-Myers Squibb Co, Boston Scientific Corp, Humana Inc, and Enliven Therapeutics Inc.
+OrbiMed Advisors LLC currently manages approximately $15 billion in total assets spread across five accounts.
+The firm's top holdings include Sinovac Biotech Ltd (SVA, Financial), Bristol-Myers Squibb Co (BMY, Financial), Boston Scientific Corp (BSX, Financial), Humana Inc (HUM, Financial), and Enliven Therapeutics Inc (ELVN, Financial).
+The firm's equity stands at $5.07 billion.

 Overview of Galecto Inc